frictionlessdata/datapackage-pipelines/README.md

 Running `dpp` without any argument, will show the list of available pipelines.
 This is done by scanning the current directory and its subdirectories, searching for `pipeline-spec.yaml` files and extracting the list of pipeline specificiations described within.

-Each pipeline has an identifier, composed of the path to the `pipeline-spec.yaml` file and the name of the pipeline, as defined withing that description file.
+Each pipeline has an identifier, composed of the path to the `pipeline-spec.yaml` file and the name of the pipeline, as defined within that description file.

 In order to run a pipeline, you use `dpp run <pipeline-id>`.